scottgallant/docs.balsamiq.com/content/mybalsamiq/sharing.md

 ---
 date: 2015-09-23T15:48:49-07:00
-title: "Sharing your work with outside clients in myBalsamiq"
+title: "Sharing Your Work with outside Clients in myBalsamiq"
 menu:
   menumybalsamiq:
     parent: mybalsamiq